nsbno/trafficinfo-baseline-micronaut/docs/development.md

 Run `./gradlew assemble` and it will package the application into a runnable jar.
 Output is in `build/libs/baseline.jar`

+## Upgrade Micronaut to new versions
-## Migration Micronaut 1.3 to 2.0
+### Micronaut 1.3 to 2.0
 Most changes need to be done is to update dependency versions and renamed artifacts.
-Only minor changes need to be done in kotlin code.
+They have restructured packages and moved to new packages.
+TODO: add examples of renamed packages.

+### Micronaut 2.0 to 2.1
+No known issues

+### Micronaut 2.1 to 2.2
+TODO anything found?

 ### Code Linting
 Code linting is done with ktlint and a gradle plugin running the linting when building the code.